19hours/sg-statutes/Acts/Criminal Law (Temporary Provisions) Act.md

 ### Power to substitute order for police supervision

-32\.—(1) At any time after an order of detention in respect of a person has been made under section 30 or confirmed under section 31(3) or after the expiry of the validity of the order, the Minister may by order direct that the person be subject to the supervision of the police for any period not exceeding 3 years from the date of the order and thereupon any detention order made or confirmed in respect of that person shall be deemed to be cancelled and that person if under detention shall be released.
+32\.—(1) At any time after an order of detention in respect of a person has been made under section 30(1) or confirmed under section 31(3) or after the expiry of the validity of the order, the Minister may by order direct that the person be subject to the supervision of the police for any period not exceeding 3 years from the date of the order and thereupon any detention order made or confirmed in respect of that person shall be deemed to be cancelled and that person if under detention shall be released.

+[Act 12 of 2018 wef 01/01/2019]

-(2) Section 31 shall apply to any order made by the Minister under subsection (1) as it applies to an order made by the Minister under section 30.
+(2) Section 31 shall apply to any order made by the Minister under subsection (1) as it applies to an order made by the Minister under section 30(1).

+[Act 12 of 2018 wef 01/01/2019]

-### Restrictions on person subject to supervision
+### Obligations on person subject to supervision

-33\.—(1) Any person directed to be subject to the supervision of the police under section 30 or 32 (referred to in this Act as a person subject to supervision under this Act) shall be subject to —
+33\.—(1) The Minister may, by order in writing served on a person directed to be subject to the supervision of the police under section 30(1) or 32 (called in this Act a person subject to supervision), direct the person to comply with all or any of the obligations prescribed by rules made under section 49 for the purposes of this section.

-(a) the obligations imposed upon persons subject to police supervision under section 310 of the Criminal Procedure Code 2010; and

-(b) all or any of the following restrictions as the Minister may by order direct:

-(i) he shall be required to reside within the limits of any police division specified in the order;

-(ii) he shall not be permitted to change his residence without the written authority of a police officer not below the rank of inspector;

-(iii) except in so far as may be otherwise provided by the order, he shall not leave Singapore without the written authority of a police officer not below the rank of inspector;

-(iv) he shall at all times keep the commander of the police division in which he resides notified of the house or place in which he resides;

-(v) he shall be liable, at such time or times as may be specified in the order, to present himself at the nearest police station;

-(vi) he shall remain within doors or within such area as may be defined in the order, between such hours as may be specified in the order, unless he obtains special permission to the contrary from the commander of the police division in which he resides;

-(vii) except in so far as may be otherwise provided by the order, he shall not be permitted to enter any area specified in the order.

-[21/73]

-[15/2010 wef 02/01/2011]

-(2) The Minister may, from time to time, by order in writing served on the person subject to supervision under this Act, vary, cancel or add to any restrictions imposed under this section.
+(2) The Minister may, from time to time, by order in writing served on the person subject to supervision —

+(a) cancel any of the obligations imposed on that person by an order under subsection (1) or this subsection; or

+(b) direct that person to comply with any obligation prescribed by rules made under section 49 for the purposes of this section.

-(3) A person subject to supervision under this Act who contravenes or fails to comply with any order or restriction imposed on him under this section shall be guilty of an offence and shall be liable on conviction to imprisonment for a term of not less than one year and not more than 3 years.
+(3) A person subject to supervision who contravenes or fails to comply with any obligation imposed on that person by an order under subsection (1) or (2) shall be guilty of an offence and shall be liable on conviction to imprisonment for a term of not less than one year and not more than 3 years.

-### Person subject to supervision not to consort with other persons subject to supervision

-34\.—(1) No person subject to supervision under this Act shall consort or habitually associate with any other person subject to supervision under this Act without the permission of the commander of the police division in which he resides, unless he proves that he did not know and had no reason to suspect that that other person was a person subject to supervision under this Act.

-(2) Any person who contravenes this section shall be guilty of an offence and shall be liable on conviction to imprisonment for a term of not less than one year and not more than 3 years.
+(4) A person subject to supervision is not required to comply with any obligation imposed on that person by an order under subsection (1) or (2) —

+(a) while that person is imprisoned or otherwise in custody, or detained, under any other written law; or

+(b) if, and only to the extent that, the obligation is inconsistent with any order or direction made by a court in respect of that person, such as an order or a direction to attend any court proceeding despite the obligation.

+[Act 12 of 2018 wef 01/01/2019]

+34\.
+[Repealed by Act 12 of 2018 wef 01/01/2019]

 ### Double penalties for crimes of violence

 35\.
-Any person subject to supervision under this Act who is convicted of an offence, committed after the date of the order directing him to be subject to supervision, under the provisions of any law specified in the Third Schedule shall, notwithstanding any other written law to the contrary, be liable to imprisonment for a term twice as long as the maximum term for which he would otherwise have been liable on conviction for that offence, and also to caning.
+Any person subject to supervision who is convicted of an offence, committed after the date of the order directing him to be subject to supervision, under the provisions of any law specified in the Third Schedule shall, notwithstanding any other written law to the contrary, be liable to imprisonment for a term twice as long as the maximum term for which he would otherwise have been liable on conviction for that offence, and also to caning.

-### Loitering by person subject to supervision in public place, etc.
+[Act 12 of 2018 wef 01/01/2019]

 36\.
-Any person subject to supervision under this Act who —

-(a) is found between the hours of sunset and sunrise frequenting or loitering in or about any public place or in the neighbourhood of any place of public entertainment;

-(b) at any time is found in the company of 2 or more persons subject to supervision under this Act; or

-(c) at any time is found in or near any place in which any act of violence or breach of the peace is being or has just been committed,

-and who is unable satisfactorily to account for his presence at that place or time or in that company shall be guilty of an offence and shall be liable on conviction to imprisonment for a term of not less than one year and not more than 3 years.
+[Repealed by Act 12 of 2018 wef 01/01/2019]

 37\.
 [Deleted by Act 32/2004 wef 21/10/2004]